sauce-archives/ios-rdc-quickstart/README.md

 # Quick Start to the Sauce Labs iOS Real Device Cloud

-We're proud to present to your our new Real Device Cloud.
+We're proud to present to you our new Real Device Cloud.
 Now, you can test your apps and websites on actual iOS devices like the iPhone 6.

-We can do it because we've hooked them up to the cloud, and made them work just like the tests on simulators... almost.
+We can do it because we've hooked them up to the cloud, and made them work just like iOS simulators... almost.

 So here are a few things you need to know first: